 If the value of your estate falls under your available allowances and exemptions (calculated at the time of death), there’ll be nothing to pay.
 According to Government figures, just under 4% of deaths in 2019-2020 resulted in an Inheritance Tax charge.
 So that’s by no means everyone, but the number is going up, largely due to property prices increasing.

 Inheritance Tax often described as a voluntary tax.
 What this means is that, in theory, you can legally avoid it.
 You need the right Will and some forward planning.
 If I notice that you might have an issue with Inheritance Tax in our first meeting, I can offer some possible solutions or refer you to tax experts who can help further.

 - It’s impossible to predict the value of your estate when you die

-- We don’t know what the tax laws will be when we die
+- We don’t know what tax laws there’ll be when we die

-The inheritance tax-free allowances have been static for several years.
+The tax-free allowances that exist at the moment haven’t changed for several years.
 A future Government might be generous and scrap Inheritance Tax altogether.
-Or it could put the rate up, or allowances down, to raise even more tax.
-We con’t know, so the best advice is to plan on the basis of the current rules.
+Or it could put the tax rate up, or lower the tax-free amount, to raise even more tax.
+We just don’t know, so the best advice is to plan on the basis of the current rules.

-So back to your house or, more to the point, its value.
-According to this article by Bristol Live, the average price of a property is £303,500 in Bristol East – the lowest average of the four Parliamentary constituencies.
+So back to your house.
+Or, more to the point, its value.
+According to this article by Bristol Live, the average price of a property is £303,500 in Bristol East – that is the lowest average of the four Parliamentary constituencies in Bristol.